 One reason for the existence of the NASG is to bring people together who have a common interest in modeling in 1:64 scale.
 Whether or not you are an NASG member, the NASG's regional vice-presidents are here to help you with whatever questions you have.
 If they don't have the answer themselves, they certainly have the contacts to get you the info.

-Contact the Eastern Vice President, Dave Heine, if you live in Alabama, Delaware, Connecticut, Florida, Georgia, Kentucky, Maine, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, West Virginia, District of Columbia, Canada (Maritime Provinces, Quebec, Ontario), or Europe.
+Contact the Eastern Vice President, Jeff English, if you live in Alabama, Delaware, Connecticut, Florida, Georgia, Kentucky, Maine, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Vermont, Virginia, West Virginia, District of Columbia, Canada (Maritime Provinces, Quebec, Ontario), or Europe.

-Contact the Central Vice President, Will Holt, if you live in Arkansas, Illinois, Indiana, Iowa, Kansas, Louisiana, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Oklahoma, South Dakota, Texas, or Wisconsin.
+Contact the Central Vice President, Jay Mellon, if you live in Arkansas, Illinois, Indiana, Iowa, Kansas, Louisiana, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Oklahoma, South Dakota, Texas, or Wisconsin.

 Contact the Western Vice President, Bill Roberts, if you live in Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, New Mexico, Nevada, Oregon, Utah, Washington, Wyoming, Canada (Alberta, British Columbia, Manitoba, Northwest Territories, Saskatchewan, Yukon), New Zealand, or Australia.